-Curator of Firearms, Johnathan Ferguson, gives us a peek at just some of the fascinating research that has gone into his article: ‘Trusty Bess’: the Definitive Origins and History of the term ‘Brown Bess’
+Curator of Firearms, Jonathan Ferguson, gives us a peek at just some of the fascinating research that has gone into his article: ‘Trusty Bess’: the Definitive Origins and History of the term ‘Brown Bess’

 ‘Twas then I thought on trusty Bess;

 Who, tho’ I knew she was but poor,

 The smoothbore muzzle-loading musket, whether fitted with matchlock, flintlock or percussion lock, was the infantry soldier’s main weapon for three centuries.
 Many people today know the British version as ‘Brown Bess’, but where did this name come from?
 Academics and enthusiasts have debated this question for nearly 200 years, but as it turns out, the field of linguistics already had the answer, and it lay within the field of social history.
 Discovering this for myself, I decided to research and publish the definitive account of Bess.
 This blog post summarises my key findings.